IBM/operator-for-redis-cluster/docs/docs/kubectl-plugin.md

+---
+title: Kubectl Plugin
+slug: /kubectl-plugin
+---

-# Kubectl plugin
+# Kubectl Plugin

-The Redis-operator kubectl plugin helps you visualise the status of your Redis-Cluster running in your cluster.
+The Redis Operator kubectl plugin helps you visualise the status of your Redis cluster.
 Please visit the [official documentation](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/) for more details.

 ## Installation